gilikn/FakeOut/README.md

 <p>
 </p>

 The figure above describes the two parts of <i>FakeOut</i>.
-On the left is the pre-trained out-of-domain self-supervision phase, via [MMV](https://vitalab.github.io/article/2022/04/14/MultiModalVersatileNetworks.html).
+On the left is the pre-training out-of-domain self-supervision phase, via [MMV](https://vitalab.github.io/article/2022/04/14/MultiModalVersatileNetworks.html).
 On the right is the adaption phase of <i>FakeOut</i> to the video deepfake detection task.

 ## Setup